 According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide calls each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
 It’s commonly linked to wood stoves, car engines and other fire combustion sources including gas or oil furnaces.

 The short answer is that CO2 awareness is a matter of life and death.
-CO2 is one of the leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and continuous fatigue, among many others.
-This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Cleveland homeowner.
+CO2 is among the leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and continuous fatigue, among many others.
+This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
 Acute poisoning takes place from breathing large concentrations of CO2, but poisoning may also happen gradually over many months or years.
-Some symptoms may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.
+Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 *emedicinehealth.com.
 Prevention information for Carbon Monoxide poisoning may be inaccurate or incomplete; none of these methods guarantee prevention of Carbon Monoxide poisoning.